PratikJivanji/TouristSpotsReviews/README.md

 -Mapbox
 -Cloudinary

-##How to run
+##Installation
-Add your cloudinary, mapbox and mongoDB information to an .env file
+Add your cloudinary, mapbox and mongoDB information to an `.env` file and a secret
 ```
 CLOUDINARY_CLOUD_NAME=
 CLOUDINARY_KEY=
 CLOUDINARY_SECRET=
 MAPBOX_TOKEN=
 DB_URL=
+SECRET=
 ```
 Then run on a terminal
 ```